mehulagg/gitlab/doc/ci/caching/index.md

 1. On the next push, your CI/CD job uses a new cache.

+NOTE:Clearing the cache will modify your cache name to include an incremental index for each time it has been cleared on an specific project, so your value will change from **cache_name** to **cache_name-#**.

 <!-- ## Troubleshooting

 Include any troubleshooting steps that you can foresee.
 If you know beforehand what issues